warroyo/tmc-bootstrap-automation/README.md

 1. create a variable group
 2. select to use secrets from AKV
-3. choos the terraform akv and the  github pat created in the previous step
+3. choose the terraform akv and the  github pat created in the previous step

 ## Usage